-The Practice requires a minimum of 48 hours to process and dispense your repeat prescription.
-This is to ensure that any queries regarding your prescription can be checked with the Doctor.
+The Practice requires a minimum of 5 working days to process and dispense your repeat prescription.
+This is to ensure that any queries regarding your prescription can be checked with the Doctor / Pharmacist.
 Do not leave it until the very last minute to order your medication as we may need to order it from our supplier.
-If a request is put in over the weekend the 48 hours will start from Monday morning.
+If a request is put in over the weekend the 5 working days will start from Monday morning.
 Please allow a longer timeframe if you are posting your prescription.

 At regular intervals your medication will need to be reviewed and you may be asked to make an appointment to see the Doctor to discuss this.
-Any queries regarding prescriptions are passed to the Doctor and this may mean that your request takes slightly longer to process.
+Any queries regarding prescriptions are passed to the Doctor /Pharmacist and this may mean that your request takes slightly longer.to process.
 Our aim is to keep delays to a minimum, to try and ensure that your prescription or drugs are available within 5 working days but this isn’t always possible, but please be assured we will try our very best.
 Dispensary will send you a text message advising your prescription is ready to collect, provided we have a mobile number on your records.

 The practice operates a 28 day prescribing policy (apart from HRT and contraception).
 This means that the maximum amount of medication you will be given at any one time will last 28 days/one month.
 This is in line with the Government policy to reduce wastage across the NHS as a whole.